 A native of Waterloo, Ontario, Bauer played city league hockey before moving to Toronto.
 Once there, he split the 1932-33 season between the British Consols and the National Sea Fleas of the Toronto Mercantile League.
 Bauer helped the latter outfit win the city championship that year.
 This was followed by a rewarding stint with the St. Michael's College juniors in 1933-34, and Bauer's stellar play was an integral factor in the club's Memorial Cup triumph that season.
 He spent the 1934-35 season near his hometown with the Kitchener Greenshirts, where he contributed to an OHA title.

 In 1937-38, Bauer enjoyed a promising rookie season, becoming an integral part of the Boston lineup and scoring 20 goals.
-That same year the Kraut Line made its big-league debut and played a key role in Boston's finishing in first place in the NHL's American Division.
+That same year, the Kraut Line made its big league debut and played a key role in Boston's first place finish in the NHL's American Division.
 During each of the following three seasons, Boston finished first in the NHL standings, winning the Stanley Cup in 1939 and 1941.
-Bauer won consecutive Lady Byng trophies in 1940 and '41.
+Bauer won consecutive Lady Byng trophies in 1940 and 1941.

-Toward the end of the 1941-42 season, Bauer--along with linemates Schmidt and Dumart--became the first big-league players to join the Royal Canadian Air Force.
-Initially they were based in Ottawa and continued to play hockey for the Ottawa Commandos who were affiliated with the Quebec Senior League.
+Toward the end of the 1941-42 season, Bauer, along with linemates Schmidt and Dumart, became the first big league players to join the Royal Canadian Air Force.
+Initially they were based in Ottawa and continued to play hockey for the Ottawa Commandos, who were affiliated with the Quebec Senior League.
 That spring, they led the club to the Allan Cup championship.
-The following year the Kraut Line was stationed in Halifax, where they helped that team capture the city championship.
-The next season this squad continued to function independently and play exhibition matches.
-Bauer and his linemates spent 1943-1945 engaged in combat on behalf of their country.
+The following year, the Kraut Line was stationed in Halifax, where they helped that team capture the city championship.
+The next season, this squad continued to function independently and played exhibition matches.
+Bauer and his linemates spent 1943 to 1945 engaged in combat on behalf of their country.

 Bauer returned to Boston for two more seasons, from 1945 to 1947.
-In his first year back, his post-season play was particularly strong as he aided the Bruins' drive to the Stanley Cup final, where they came up short against the Montreal Canadiens.
-In 1946-47 he enjoyed a personal-best 30-goal season and won his third Lady Byng Trophy.
+In his first year back, his post-season play was particularly strong as he aided the Bruins' drive to the Stanley Cup Final, but they came up short against the Montreal Canadiens.
+In 1946-47, he enjoyed a personal-best 30-goal season and won his third Lady Byng Trophy.

 Retiring in 1947, Bauer moved closer to home to coach the Guelph Biltmore juniors.
-Later that year he regained his amateur status and embarked on a successful career with the senior Kitchener-Waterloo Dutchmen.
-Bauer's guiding influence took the squad to the OHA senior finals three straight years between 1948 and 1950.
-He retired as a player after the 1949-50 season but returned for one game with Boston in 1951-52.
-On March 18, 1952, Bauer scored a goal and an assist as the Kraut Line reunited for one night to lead the Bruins to victory over Chicago.
+Later that year, he regained his amateur status and embarked on a successful career with the senior Kitchener-Waterloo Dutchmen.
+Bauer's guiding influence took the squad to the OHA Senior Final three straight years between 1948 and 1950.
+He retired as a player after the 1949-50 season, but returned for one game with Boston in 1951-52.
+On March 18, 1952, Bauer scored a goal and an assist as the Kraut Line reunited for one triumphant night to lead the Bruins to victory over Chicago.